Rudd-O/zfs-tools/README.md

 5. zbackup
    a command to snapshot and replicate filesystems according to their user properties.
-   The following user properties define the behaviour, where <tier> is arbitrary, but expected to be e.g. hourly, daily, weekly, etc.
+   The following user properties define the behaviour, where *tier* is arbitrary, but expected to be e.g. hourly, daily, weekly, etc.
    All properties must be in the module 'com.github.tesujimath.zbackup', so prefix each property listed here with 'com.github.tesujimath.zbackup:', following the best practice for user properties as described on the zfs man page.
-   - <tier>-snapshots - how many snapshots to keep in given tier
+   - *tier*-snapshots - how many snapshots to keep in given tier
-   - replica          - dstdatasetname, as used by zreplicate
+   - replica          - comma-separated list of dstdatasetname, as used by zreplicate
-   - replicate        - <tier>, which tier to replicate
+   - replicate        - *tier*, which tier to replicate

-   Snapshotting for a given tier will be active as soon as <tier>-snapshots is defined with an integer value.
+   Snapshotting for a given tier will be active as soon as *tier*-snapshots is defined with an integer value.

    Replication is done for a single tier only, as per the 'replicate' property.